tareq1988/wp-recaptcha-integration/readme.txt

 = I can't get it to work with my custom comments form.
 Will you fix for me? =

-No. Have a look at the project wiki
+Nope.
+I cannot give support on your individual projects for free, no matter how many one star reviews you will give me.
+Have a look at the project wiki or find a WordPress coder.

 = Privacy: Will the captcha send the visitors IP address to google? =